-The Supplemental Review consists of Supplemental Review Screens A through C. If any of the Screens are not passed, a quick review of the failed Screen(s) will determine the requirements to address the failure(s) or that an Impact Study is required.
-In certain instances, the Company may be able to identify the necessary solution and determine that an Impact Study is unnecessary.
-Some examples of solutions that may be available to mitigate the impact of a failed Screen are:

-Replacing a fixed capacitor bank with a switched capacitor bank

-Adjustment of line regulation settings

-Simple reconfiguration of the distribution circuit
+Where the Company is unable to confirm ISC without performing engineering analysis, the application will be required to move to Supplemental Review.

+Supplemental Review Engineering Analyses

+The Supplemental Review is intended to provide a means for engineering analysis of the proposed Facility where Expedited process screens as identified in Figure 1b have failed.
+It consists of Supplemental Review Analyses as identified in this section .
+Based on the results from Expedited screens shown in Figure 1b, the Supplemental Review analyses shall be applied in whole or in part at the discretion of the Company.
+Should it be determined that the Supplemental Review cannot be completed within the allotted timeframe set forth in Section 3.3.e, or that additional analyses are required beyond that identified in this section, the Facility may be required to advance to Impact Study.
+Refer to Section 3.3 for further information related to the process.

-ScreenA: Penetration Test
+Supplemental Review Analysis A: Penetration Test

-Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the aggregate Generating Facility capacityon the Line Section less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Generating Facility?
+Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the project’s Export Capacity, aggregated with the Export Capacity of all other DER on the Line Section less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Facility?

- If yes (pass), continue to Screen B.

- If no (fail), a quick review of the failure may determine the requirements to address the failure and, if so, continue to Screen B; otherwise Interconnecting Customer will go to the Standard Process.

 Note 1: The type of generation will be taken into account when calculating, estimating, or determining circuit or Line Section minimum load relevant for the application of this screen.
 Solar generation systems with no battery storage use daytime minimum load (i.e. 10 am to 4 pm for fixed panel systems and 8 am to 6 pm for PV systems utilizing tracking systems), while all other generation uses absolute minimum load.

-Note 2: Distribution Provider will not consider as part of the aggregate generation for purposes of this screen Generating Facility capacity known to be already reflected in the minimum load data.
+Note 2: Distribution Provider will not consider as part of the aggregate generation for purposes of this screen Facility capacity known to be already reflected in the minimum load data.

-Significance: Penetration of Generating Facility installations that does not result in power flow from the circuit back toward the substation will have a minimal impact on equipment loading, operation, and protection of the Distribution System.
+Significance: Penetration of Facility installations that does not result in power flow from the circuit back toward the substation will have a minimal impact on equipment loading, operation, and protection of the Distribution System.

-Screen B: Power Quality and Voltage Tests
+Supplemental Review Analysis B: Power Quality and Voltage Tests

-In aggregate with existing generationon the line section,
+In aggregate with existing DER on the line section, the following will be evaluated:

-Can it be determined within the Supplemental Review that the voltage regulation on the line section can be maintained in compliance with current voltage regulation requirements under all system conditions?
+With the addition of the Facility, can voltage on the EPS be maintained under steady state conditions to satisfy ANSI B requirements under all system conditions?

-Can it be determined within the Supplemental Review that the voltage fluctuation is within acceptable limits as defined by IEEE 1453 or utility practice similar to IEEE1453?
+With the addition of the Facility, can voltage fluctuation be maintained within acceptable limits as defined by IEEE 1547 or utility practice similar to IEEE 1547?

-Can it be determined within the Supplemental Review that the harmonic levels meet IEEE 519 limits at the Point of Common Coupling (PCC)?

- If yes to all of the above (pass), continue to Screen C.

- If no to any of the above (fail), a quick review of the failure may determine the requirements to address the failure and, if so, continue to Screen C; otherwise the Interconnecting Customer will go to the Standard Process.

-Significance: Adverse voltages and undesirable interference may be experienced by other Customers on Distribution Provider’sDistribution System caused by operation of the Generating Facility(ies).
+Significance: Adverse voltages and undesirable interference may be experienced by other Customers on the Company’s Distribution System caused by operation of the proposed Facility(ies).

-Screen C: Safety and Reliability Tests
+Supplemental Review Analysis C: Safety and Reliability Tests

-Does the location of the proposed Generating Facility or the aggregate generation capacity on the Line Section create impacts to safety or reliability that cannot be adequately addressed without a group or Impact Study?

- If yes (fail), review of the failure may determine the requirements to address the failure; otherwise the Interconnecting Customer will go to the Standard Process.

- If no (pass), Supplemental Review is complete.
+With the addition of the proposed Facility, can safety and reliability be maintained?